editor

 My praxis is both analytical and intuitive.
 I am fond of rivers, kind hearts, wittiness, dance, and writing letters.

-Currently working from Utrecht and Rotterdam (NL) and, occasionally, London (UK).
+Currently working from Utrecht and Rotterdam (NL).

 • Texts and research for International Story Station Rotterdam: Guiding Voices + Rotterdam Late Night